 Another possibility to meet new friends is to get involved in the activities of the Student Union’s (TYY) sub-organizations.
 TYY has subject-specific organisations and more than 60 other organisations, including hobby-related, cultural, international, political, and religious.
 There are lots of exciting things to do during your free time in Turku.

 I am really happy that I got admitted to the University of Turku and moved to Turku.
 It is very comfortable and calm but at the same time fun and dynamic to live here.
 Now when I experienced life as a student in a few cities, I can say with confidence that Turku is the city where I would like to stay and enter the working life.

-Check out International Bachelor’s and Master’s Programmes at the University of Turku if you want to experience the Student City of Turku 🙂
+If you want to experience the Student City of Turku check out our degree programmes 🙂

 The next application period is January 2023 for the Autumn 2023 intake.

 Last updated 5 August 2022